If you’re new to event planning, you might be wondering how much it costs to hire a venue?

 All sorts of public and private buildings offer event space.
 Think museums, galleries, heritage buildings, tourist attractions, stately homes and theatres for a quirky setting.

-Universities, colleges and schools can be very affordable venues.
-If you require accommodation, university campuses can be a great option, providing your event is outside of term time.
+Universities, colleges, and schools can be very affordable venues.
+If you require an accommodation, university campuses can be a great option, providing your event is outside of term time.

 Stadiums and arenas

 With the capacity to hold thousands, these venues are ideal for large events, but will also have facilities for smaller gatherings.
 A good choice for ease of access and onsite parking.

 Landowners and agricultural societies often make sites available for events like festivals and fairs.
 You can hire your own marquee or might be able to find a site with a semi-permanent structure or barn already in place.

 Local authority owned parks and outdoor spaces can often be hired for events, while you can make an application to hold events like street parties free of charge.

 A hire fee is a fixed price, which may be payable by the day, half day or by the hour.
 The hire fee is usually just for the space and doesn’t include extras like food & beverage.
 Check that any items you see in the room, such as furniture or AV equipment are included in the price.
 You will also need to know if you are allowed to bring in outside suppliers or your own wine – just because you have paid for the space, it doesn’t mean you can do what you like in there.
 Often, you will be bound to buy catering from the venue, or have to choose from their preferred suppliers’ list.
 Hire fees in London can range from £20 per hour or £100 per day, up to thousands of pounds for a prestigious space.